dart-lang/language/accepted/future-releases/variance/feature-specification.md

 Let _legacy class_ denote a generic class that has one or more type parameters with no variance modifiers.

-If a new class _A_ has no superinterface relationship with any legacy class (directly or indirectly) then all non-dynamic member accesses to instances of _A_ and its subtypes will be statically safe.
+If a new class _A_ has no direct or indirect superinterface which is a legacy class then all non-dynamic member accesses to instances of _A_ and its subtypes will be statically safe.

-*In other words, if the plan is to use explicit variance only with type declarations that are not "connected to" unsoundly covariant type parameters then there is no migration.*
+*In other words, when using sound, explicit variance only with type declarations that are not "connected to" unsoundly covariant type parameters then there is no migration.*